nubxd11-lab/Big_Block_Mod/README.txt

 Oh yes, the strongest damage dealer of the mod lineup!
 This pistol can literally one shot every single mob.
 The damage dealt with this pistol is 8 hearts, so you can literally kill anything (as long as you are good at shooting).
 Each shot has a cooldown of 0.25 seconds and consumes one bullet.
 The pistol will not break blocks when equipped.
-This pistol can shoot when left-clicking, and aim when right-clicking.
+This pistol shoots when left-clicking, and aims when right-clicking.
 Aiming and shooting animations do not interfere with each other.

 39. The Radar
 Lastly, this is the final thing we added to the mod.
 This radar can detect hostile mods from 16 blocks away, so